cysouw/diathesis/text/c13_zumInfinitive.md

 g.
 [Beim Schreiben]~PP~ ist er eingeschlafen.
 :::

-Different from [@last], some preposition+article+infinitive combinations have special characteristics indicating that they are in the process of being grammaticalised into bound morphology, namely (i) they are fused, (ii) unstressed, (iii) unseparable and (iv) cannot be modifed.
+Different from [@last], some preposition+article+infinitive combinations have special characteristics indicating that they are in the process of being grammaticalised into bound morphology, namely (i) they are fused, (ii) unstressed, (iii) inseparable and (iv) cannot be modified.
 I will call such a fixed combination a *Präpositionsinfinitiv*.
 Such fixed combinations behave syntactically as a non-finite verbform, alongside the *Partizip*, *Infinitiv* and *zu‑Infinitiv*.
 For example, they regularly occur in the so-called right sentence bracket, in which all German non-finite verbs are placed.

 By definition, a combination of preposition+article+infinitive is a grammaticalised *Präpositionsinfinitiv* when the following characteristics hold.
 These characteristics will be illustrated in more detail below.

 (i) The preposition and the article are fused.
 (ii) The fused preposition/article is always unstressed (e.g. contrastive focus is not possible).
-(iii) The fused preposition/article is unseparable into its component pieces.
+(iii) The fused preposition/article is inseparable into its component pieces.
 (iv) The infinitive does not allow for any attributive modifiers, neither pre-nominal adjectives nor post-nominal genitives or prepositional phrases.
-(v) In subordinate position, the preposition+article+infinitive combination is places unseparably immediately in front of sentence-final finite.
+(v) In subordinate position, the preposition+article+infinitive combination is places inseparably immediately in front of sentence-final finite.

 To illustrate these characteristics, I will contrast a locational *am* with a proper noun *Tisch* 'table' [@next a] with a grammaticalised *am* in the *sein+am‑Infinitiv* progressive construction [@next b].
 Superficially, these two sentences look structurally similar.
 For example, both have a fused preposition+article *am*, from *an*+*dem*.